theverygaming/uvbstuff/autoreload/v3.6/README.md

 # Autoreload version 3.6

 Written ~November 2023.
-Based on V3.5 but with admin UI
+Based on V3.5 but with admin UI.
+**Still not in a usable state!**